wullm/SOAP/README.md

   * particle_properties - specifies which particle properties should be read in.
 This is a dict with one entry per particle type named "PartType0", "PartType1" etc. Each entry is a list of the names of the properties needed for that particle type.
   * mean_density_multiple - specifies that particles must be read in a sphere of mean density no greater than this multiple of the mean density
   * critical_density_multiple - specifies that particles must be read in a sphere of mean density no greater than this multiple of the critical density
+  * physical_radius_mpc - minimum physical radius to read in, in Mpc
+  * name - a string which is used to select this calculation with the --calculations command line flag

 There should also be a `calculate` method which implements the calculation and updates the halo_results dict with the calculated properties.
 The returned